maxmcd/gRPSQLite/README.md

 - S3 with a WAL layer [^1]
 - [Git repos...](https://github.com/danthegoodman1/gRPSQLite/issues/8)

 [^1]: S3 requires a WAL indirection on top since it doesn't support reading previous object versions.
 You can use conditional writes as a "weak" leasing layer (doesn't transactionally guarantee when writing pages), and write to a WAL that points page references to S3 files.
 Then, at query time, you read the WAL to find the real page file.
 This is how a previous project of mine [icedb](https://github.com/danthegoodman1/icedb) worked!
+However you'll still need compaction.
+You could also use [slatedb](https://slatedb.io/) but the performance will likely be lower than a custom WAL layer.

 **Some databases that CANNOT support read-only replicas (at least independently):**